Everything you might want to know.

 Do I need a parent or teacher to help?+

-No. You can do this on your own, or with a couple of friends.
-Adults can encourage you, but the rubric doesn't reward parent editing — a slick adult-edited pitch will lose to a real kid voice with a specific idea.
+No. You can do this entirely on your own.
+Adults and friends can encourage you and talk it through with you, but the rubric doesn't reward parent editing — a slick adult-edited pitch will lose to a real kid voice with a specific idea.

 How long does it take?+